 IHN Hosting Week

-Look for the sign up sheet in the narthex to see where you can be of help.
-Thank you!
+We will be hosting the IHN families the week of September 15-22.
+Please look for the sign-up sheet hanging in the narthex to see where you can be of help.

 IHN requires many hands